A woman’s guide to getting a pay rise

 · Pace yourself: Don’t feel pressured to jump at the first figure that’s put in front of you.
 Your manager probably has a final figure in mind, and – like yours – it’s unlikely to be the first thing that’s offered.

 · Own the silence: “Don’t feel the need to fill the silence with chatter and white noise – ask your question and wait for the answer.
-Just let the silence fill the room,” advises Louise Campbell.
+Just let the silence fill the room,” advises Suzanne Feeney.
 “It took me years to learn this one, and women often find it harder than men, but it’s a classic sales technique that’s often very powerful.”

 · Think it over: Even if you’re happy with the proposal, always give yourself a night’s sleep to think things over.
 It’s important not to let the emotion of the moment sway you; it’s always wise to reflect on the offer and ideally discuss it with someone you trust.